projack1989/youprint/README.md

 3. run Daphine Server
    daphne -p 8000 youprint.asgi:application
 4. Open your browser and open http://127.0.0.1:8000/upload/
-5. Upload .csv where download from this repo
+5. Upload .csv where download from this repo folder fileCsv